viethqb/pydbzengine/README.md

 This library acts as a bridge between the Python world and the Java-based Debezium Engine.
 It uses [Pyjnius](https://pyjnius.readthedocs.io/en/latest/) to manage the JVM and interact with Debezium's Java classes, exposing a clean, Pythonic API so you can focus on your data logic without writing Java code.

+## Pre-available Data Handling Classes

+`pydbzengine` comes with several built-in handlers to stream CDC events directly into common data destinations.
+You can also easily create your own by extending the `BasePythonChangeHandler`.

+### Apache Iceberg Handlers (`pydbzengine[iceberg]`)

+The Iceberg handlers are designed to stream CDC events directly into Apache Iceberg tables, enabling you to build a robust data lakehouse architecture.
+They automatically handle data serialization into the appropriate Arrow/Parquet format and manage Iceberg transactions.

+*   `IcebergChangeHandler`: A straightforward handler that appends change data to a source-equivalent Iceberg table using a predefined schema.
+    *   **Use Case**: Best for creating a "bronze" layer where you want to capture the raw Debezium event.
+The `before` and `after` payloads are stored as complete JSON strings.
+    *   **Schema**: Uses a fixed schema where complex nested fields (`source`, `before`, `after`) are stored as `StringType`.
+        *   With consuming data as json, all source system schema changes will be absorbed automatically.
+        *   **Automatic Table Creation & Partitioning**: It automatically creates a new Iceberg table for each source table and partitions it by day on the `_consumed_at` timestamp for efficient time-series queries.
+        *   **Enriched Metadata**: It also adds `_consumed_at`, `_dbz_event_key`, and `_dbz_event_key_hash` columns for enhanced traceability.

+### dlt (data load tool) Handler (`pydbzengine[dlt]`)

+*   `DltChangeHandler`: This handler integrates seamlessly with the `dlt` library.
+It passes Debezium events to a `dlt` pipeline, allowing you to load the data into any destination `dlt` supports (e.g., DuckDB, BigQuery, Snowflake, Redshift, and more).
+    *   **Use Case**: Perfect for users who want to leverage `dlt`'s powerful features for schema inference, data normalization, and loading data into a data warehouse or database.

+### Base Handler for Custom Logic

+*   `BasePythonChangeHandler`: This is the abstract base class for creating your own custom handlers.
+By extending this class and implementing the `handle_batch` method, you can process change events with your own Python logic.
+    *   **Use Case**: Use this for any custom destination or logic not covered by the built-in handlers.
+Examples include:
+        *   Sending events to a message queue like Kafka or RabbitMQ.
+        *   Calling a custom API endpoint for each event.
+        *   Performing real-time aggregations or analytics.

 ## Installation

 ### Prerequisites